JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 # Here keep a record of various pre processing steps done to the Raw GEBCO/ EMODNET bathy

+Some Required or intermediate inputs are placed on jasmin under:
+   * /gws/nopw/j04/jmmp_collab/AMM15/EMODNET_GEBCO_2020/REQUIRED_INPUTS

 The scripts are pretty small for the most part typically:
    * bathy in -> process it in some way -> bathy out